 Biodiversity therefore concerns all living organisms, the interactions they have with each other and with the environment in which they live.
 All levels of life are concerned: from the gene to the individual, then to the species, in close interaction with the environments in which they are found and with the species that surround them, and in particular ecosystems.
 Biodiversity must also be considered on the scale of the planet’s history: life appeared on Earth about 3.8 billion years ago (see the series of articles on the Emergence of Life) and the current state of biodiversity is therefore the result of a very long evolutionary process.

-Finally, the sustainability of the biological and genetic resources of living organisms and their living environments are economic and social as well as ethical issues.
+However, the sustainability of the biological and genetic resources of living organisms and their living environments are social, economic, legal and political constructs whose issues relate to the interactions of human societies with the biosphere as a whole: access to resources, uses made of them, benefits derived from them, sharing, management, sustainability, etc. Finally, biodiversity is an ethical issue because it raises the question of the right to life of species, which can be considered as imprescriptible, as defended by several very active philosophical currents such as environmental ethics (see Focus on Environmental Ethics).
 Biodiversity is therefore also part of the Human and Social Sciences, as described in the article Biodiversity is not a luxury, but a necessity by Jacques Blondel.

 2. Species diversity